trilioData/tvk-interop-plugins/docs/rke-etcd-backup-restore/README.md

 RKE clusters can be configured to take snapshots of etcd.
 In a disaster scenario, you can restore these snapshots.
 This snapshots can be shared outside cluster like s3 storage so that in case if we loose server, we will have backups to restore.

+## ETCD backup and restore using rke-etcd-backup-restore

+The plugin helps user to perform ETCD backup and restore of RKE clusters.
+This plugin allows user to store the snapshot on s3 storage created using TVK target.

+### Important Notes for the plugin:
-**Note: Please do not switch of any node in cluster while restore is in progress and do not abort restore task in between, else you may loose cluster accessibility**
+1. Please do not switch of any node in cluster while restore is in progress and do not abort restore task in between, else you may loose cluster accessibility**

-**Note: Restore functionality will only work on same cluster from where the backup was taken**
+2. Restore functionality will only work on same cluster from where the backup was taken**

-**Note: Restore will only work if cluster is accessible and one of the etcd nodes in the cluster should be up and running.
+3. Restore will only work if cluster is accessible and one of the etcd nodes in the cluster should be up and running.

 ### Pre-reqs:
 1. krew - kubectl-plugin manager.
 Install from [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)